samstemper/samstemper.github.io/_pages/about.md

 Sam is an EPoD affilliate whose work has been supported by JPAL and IQSS.
 As an instructor, Sam has taught Masters and undergraduates and received numerous teaching awards.

-He will be avaialble for interviews.
+He is on the 2022-23 job market and will be avaialble for interviews.